 If there are no existing electronic alternatives to your course materials the library will work with you to scan and digitize physical materials, within practical and copyright constraints.
 To request materials be digitized for your course:

 - Find the item you want and click Request Digitization

 - Fill in the submission form with details about what is needed.

-You might also consider finding and using resources that will continue to be free and openly available to you and your students after the COVID-19 crisis is over.
+Please note, the Emergency Digitization program will sunset at the end of the fall semester.
+You may consider finding and using resources that will continue to be free and openly available to you and your students after the COVID-19 crisis is over.
 For more information on high quality, zero-cost materials, check out our Open Educational Resources guide or contact your subject librarian for assistance.

 To learn more about the options available to you, watch the Library’s recorded webinar: “Connecting Students to Course Materials.”